Authored by the expert who managed and guided the team behind the Mexico Property Pack

 What's the vacancy rate for rentals in Playa del Carmen as of 2026?

-As of early 2026, the estimated vacancy rate for long-term residential rentals in Playa del Carmen is around 6% to 9% citywide.
+As of 2026, the estimated long-term residential vacancy rate in Playa del Carmen is about 6% to 9% citywide.

 Finally please note that you will have all the indicators you need in our property pack covering the real estate market in Playa del Carmen.